Hrishikeshhelge/FACE-DETECTION-/README.md

 # FACE-DETECTION
-FACE DETECTION using haarcascades OpenCV
+FACE DETECTION using haarcascades OpenCV (Using python programming language)

 ### STEPS TO FOLLOW TO CREATE A FACE DETECTION MODEL
 ##### STEP 1 : Load some pre_trained data on face frontals from opencv (haar cascade algorithm).